knative/docs/docs/eventing/features/delivery-retryafter.md

 ```

 !!! note
-    While the experimental feature flag enforces all DeliverySpec usage of the
+    While the feature flag enforces all DeliverySpec usage of the
     `retryAfterMax` field through Webhook validation, it does not guarantee all
     implementations, such as Channels or Sources, actually implement support
     for the field.
 The shared `HTTPMessageSender.SendWithRetries()` logic has